xe1gyq/modules/documentation/EpicentroFestival2015.md

 ### Practice

-Ask 2 different questions to WolframAlpha
+Modify the code to ask a  different questions to WolframAlpha

     root@edison:~/modules/core# nano xwolfram.py